Poland · audience itinerary

 Insider tips

-- ◆Warsaw's public transport system (trams, buses, metro) is efficient and affordable; consider a travel card.
+- ◆Warsaw's public transport (trams, buses, metro) is efficient and affordable; consider a daily or multi-day pass.

 - ◆Many museums offer free admission on certain days of the week; check their websites.

-- ◆Learn a few basic Polish phrases, such as 'Dzień dobry' (Good day) and 'Dziękuję' (Thank you).
+- ◆Learning a few basic Polish phrases like 'Dzień dobry' (Good day) and 'Dziękuję' (Thank you) is always appreciated.

 Packing highlights